The top 14 video collaboration software platforms of 2024

 • No live collaboration features for in-edit feedback

-• Heavily focused on video review, may not have the features audio teams or other creative teams require
+• Heavily focused on video review, potentially lacking features audio or other creative teams require

 Pricing: